-Mr. Esquivel was promoted to President and Chief Operating Officer of the Company on November 2, 2020, after having been elected Executive Vice President and Chief Operating Officer of the Company on May 7, 2019, and having been elected Senior Vice President and Chief Operating Officer in December 2018.
-He had been Senior Vice President - Aerospace of the Company since October 2017 and Vice President - Aerospace of the Company and President of the Company's Park Aerospace Technologies Corp. business unit in Newton, Kansas since April 2015.
+Mr. Esquivel was promoted to President and Chief Operating Officer of the Company on November 2, 2020, after having been elected Executive Vice President and Chief Operating Officer of the Company on May 7, 2019, and having been elected Senior Vice President - Aerospace of the Company since October 2017 and Vice President - Aerospace of the Company since October 2017 and Vice President - Aerospace of the Company and President of the Company's Park Aerospace Technologies Corp. business unit in Newton, Kansas since April 2015.
 Mr. Esquivel has been employed by the Company and its subsidiaries in various positions since 1994.
 He was Vice President of Aerospace Composite Structures of Park Aerospace Technologies Corp. from March 2012 to April 2015 and President of Park Aerospace Technologies Corp. from June 2010 to March 2012.
 Prior to June 2010, Mr. Esquivel was Vice President and General Manager of the Company's former Neltec, Inc. business unit located in Tempe, Arizona, and was responsible for the day-to-day operations of Neltec, Inc. since his appointment to that position in September 2008, having held various positions since he originally joined Neltec, Inc. in 1994.

+Mr. Petropoulos rejoined Park Aerospace Corp. on February 10, 2025 as Senior Vice President - Administration and General Counsel.
+Prior to rejoining Park Aerospace Corp., Mr. Petropoulos served as Partner at Hughes, Hubbard & Reed, a prominent New York law firm, from May 2021 to July 2024.
+Prior to that, Mr. Petropoulos served as Senior Vice President and General Counsel of the Company from September 2014 to May 2021.
+Prior to his originally joining the Company in September 2014, Mr. Petropoulos had been Managing Attorney at Scientific Games Corporation in New York City since November 2011.
+From September 2007 to October 2011, he was Senior Corporate Counsel, Finance & Strategic Development at Coca-Cola HBC SA in Athens, Greece, and from October 2002 to September 2007, he was an attorney at Latham & Watkins LLP in New York City.
 Mr. Nickel was elected Senior Vice President and General Manager of the Company on August 15, 2022.
 He was appointed as Vice President and General Manager of the Company in October 2020.
 Mr. Nickel originally joined Park Aerospace Corp. in 2011 as a Solution Treater Operator, an entry level position.
 He was promoted to Second Shift Production Supervisor in 2012, Production Manager in 2013, Materials Manufacturing Manager in 2014, Production Control Manager in 2015 and Operations Manager in 2017.
 Prior to joining Park, Mr. Nickel served as a local High School Science Teacher with a focus on chemistry, physics and manufacturing technology.

 Mr. Goldner joined Park Aerospace Corp. on March 4, 2024 and was elected Vice President - Finance on April 25, 2024.
 Prior to joining Park Aerospace Corp., Mr. Goldner served as Controller and Interim Chief Financial Officer at Spruce Power Holding Corporation (previous XL Fleet Corp.) from 2021 through 2023.
-Prior to that, Mr. Goldner served in a variety of roles for Hasbro, Inc. from 2000 through 2021, most recently as Vice President Fiscal Responsibility from 2019 through 2021 and Vice President, Assistant Corporate Controller from 2011 through 2019.
+Prior to that, Mr. Goldner served in a variety of roles for Hasbro, Inc. from 2000 through 2021, most recently as Vice President, Fiscal Responsibility from 2019 through 2021 and Vice President, Assistant Corporate Controller from 2011 through 2019.